giacomocap/sagrafacile/sagrafacile-webapp/ProjectMemory.md

 ---
 # Session Summaries (Newest First)

+## (2025-06-15) - Resolved Docker Permissions for API Media Uploads
+**Context:** The .NET API service, when running in Docker, encountered `System.UnauthorizedAccessException` when attempting to save uploaded ad media to `/app/wwwroot/media/promo`.
+This was due to the application user (`$APP_UID`) lacking write permissions to the target directory.
+**Accomplishments:**
+*   **Diagnosed Permission Issue:** Identified that the non-root user specified in the API's Dockerfile (`USER $APP_UID`) did not have write access to the `wwwroot/media` directory after it was copied during the image build.
+*   **Dockerfile Modification (`SagraFacile.NET/SagraFacile.NET.API/Dockerfile`):**
+    *   The `final` stage was updated to correctly prepare the media directory.
+    *   Added `USER root` before creating the `/app/wwwroot/media/promo` directory and setting its ownership to `$APP_UID:$APP_UID` and permissions to `755`.
+    *   Switched back to `USER $APP_UID` after these operations to ensure the application runs with the intended non-root user.
+This resolved a build failure where `mkdir` was denied permission when run as `$APP_UID`.
+*   **Docker Compose Update (`docker-compose.yml`):**
+    *   Removed the temporary `user: root` directive from the `api` service definition, as the permission issue is now correctly handled within the Docker image build process.
+**Key Decisions:**
+*   Prioritized running the API service as a non-root user for security.
+*   Ensured that directory creation and permission settings within the Dockerfile are executed by a user with sufficient privileges (`root`) before switching to the less privileged application user.
+**Outcome:** The .NET API can now successfully save uploaded ad media files within the Docker container without requiring the service to run as root.
+The Docker image builds successfully with the corrected permission setup.

 ## (2025-06-15) - Resolved Next.js Image Optimization Issue in Docker Environment
 **Context:** The SagraFacile frontend was experiencing "400 Bad Request - The requested resource isn't a valid image" errors when using Next.js image optimization (`/_next/image`) in the Docker production environment.
 While direct image access worked, Next.js's internal image fetcher was receiving HTML responses instead of image content, indicating a circular routing issue through Caddy.
 **Accomplishments:**